-- Q. In the election of directors, you may vote "FOR" all or any of the nominees, your vote may be "WITHHELD" with respect to one or more of the nominees or you may - A. ABSTAIN.
-For the ratification of Kostin, Ruffkess & Company you may vote "FOR", "AGAINST" or "ABSTAIN".
+- Q. In the election of directors, you may vote "FOR" all or any of the nominees, your vote may be "WITHHELD" with respect to one or more of the nominees or you may - ABSTAIN.
+For the remaining proposals, you may vote "FOR", "AGAINST" or "ABSTAIN".
 Abstaining votes will be counted as present for purposes of determining the presence of a quorum but will have no effect on the vote.
 If you sign your proxy card or broker voting instruction card with no further instructions, your shares will be voted in accordance with the recommendations of the Board.